Vlad-404/trivia-game/README.md

 Trivia games have a simple nature so this project was focused on basic things working as best as possible:

-* one screen leads you seemlesly into another one so there is no need for navigation.
+* One screen leads you seemlesly into another one so there is no need for navigation.
 Each button leads you to only logicall place you can go, i.e. victory screen leads you to category selection, right answer leads you to next question,...Welcome page is accessible only when page is (re)loaded, and it is irrelevant once you start the game.
-* there is a correct answer counter and total number of questions so this game can be played even with multiple people.
+* There is a correct answer counter and total number of questions so this game can be played even with multiple people.
 Correct answers can be used as a point system in possible multiplayer environment.
-* correct answer wasn't offered once user selects the wrong one.
-I wanted to discourage the user from getting the correct answer from the game by cheating, and using it later.
+* Correct answer wasn't offered once user selects the wrong one.
+I wanted to discourage the user from getting the correct answer and using it later.

 ## Features left to implement